SamG-Coder/nntc/README.md

   2048x1024 textures at `--c0 4 --c1 4` (`out/timing/log_md1234_c4c4.txt`).
 Larger inputs take longer: four 4096x4096
   textures run on the order of a minute (seen during development).
 The encoder tool currently only supports CUDA; without an NVIDIA GPU it does not encode, however the assets it writes decodes on any GPU (using plain pixel shaders).
-* **Encode Quality**: fitted for the hardware filter, not texel by texel, so bilinear, trilinear and anisotropic sampling all reconstruct correctly. `docs/RESULTS.md` has the measurements.
+* **Encode Quality**: The encoder fits the output for the hardware filter, not for texel by texel decoding, so the method is compatible with standard bilinear, trilinear and anisotropic sampling. `docs/RESULTS.md` has the measurements.

 ## Building